morgo/website/content/en/docs/contributing/build-from-source.md

 ## Manual Build

 The following sections explain the process for manually building Vitess on Linux and macOS.
-If you are new to Vitess, it is recommended to start with ##FIXME## instead.
+If you are new to Vitess, it is recommended to start with the [local install](../tutorial/local.md) guide instead.

 ### Install Dependencies

 We currently test Vitess regularly on Ubuntu 14.04 (Trusty) and Debian 8 (Jessie).  macOS 10.11 (El Capitan) and above should work as well.
 The installation instructions are [below](#macos).

 #### Ubuntu and Debian